Julie Robinson, ISC chief executive

 "ISC schools are very diverse, with an extraordinary mix of pupils.
 There are single sex, co-ed, boarding and day, as well as small schools best known by their local communities."

 There are over 1,300 ISC schools with around 500,000 pupils bringing great diversity to the independent schools sector.

 Diversity of school type

-Not all ISC schools are the larger well known public schools, with many schools best known only in their local communities.
+Not all ISC schools are the larger well known independent schools, with many schools best known only in their local communities.

 Nearly half of ISC schools are junior schools where all pupils are in Year 8 and below and some schools are small: 56% of ISC schools have fewer than 350 pupils.